antimatterhorn/yggdrasil/docs/source/classes.rst

 Physics Classes
 --------------------
 The primary class that you'll interact with in Yggdrasil is the ``Physics`` class.
-This class contains the prescription for the state vector and all of the necessary logic for computing derivatives of the state vector.
+This class contains the prescription for the State vector and all of the necessary logic for computing derivatives of the State vector.
+The general concept for how physics classes work in Yggdrasil is that the ``NodeList`` holds immutable quantities that are valid for the beginning of an integration step, while the State vector (usually a subset copy of some of the Fields on the ``NodeList``) may update throughout a step.
-Yggdrasil's integrators expect assigned (derived) physics classes to override the physics base class methods for ``PrestepInitialize``, ``EvaluateDerivatives``, and ``FinalizeStep``.
+Yggdrasil's integrators expect assigned (derived) physics classes to override the physics base class method ``EvaluateDerivatives`` at least, and some may also override ``PrestepInitialize`` and ``FinalizeStep`` as well.

-Let's use ``constantGravity.cc`` in the ``src/Physics`` directory as an example of a derived class that implements these methods.
+Let's use ``constantGravity.cc`` in the ``src/Physics`` directory as an example of a derived class that overrides only the derivatives.

 .. literalinclude:: ../../src/Physics/constantGravity.cc
    :language: c++